 A Close Look

 Today’s comparison is between two top-notch mattresses.
 Although they belong to different categories, both the DreamCloud and the Loom and Leaf mattress are amongst the best-selling models in their categories.
-The DreamCloud is a 15-inch hybrid mattress with a construction divided across seven different layers.
+The DreamCloud is a 15-inch hybrid mattress with construction divided across seven different layers.
 Seven layers is a lot for a mattress, you might think, but none of them was placed here at random.
 They work together to create a comfortable sleeping environment while providing support for very specific parts of your body.

 And then, there’s the Loom and Leaf mattress.
 It’s a model that showed us memory foam is not obsolete, and when a manufacturer knows what they’re doing, the result can be a 12-inch bed with excellent pressure relief.
 Different types of foam are combined to work together, preventing heat build-up, alleviating pressure points, and providing a support system regardless of your preferred sleeping position.